Ian Peacock

 Ian Peacock (born 14 December 1962) is a radio presenter and writer.
 He has appeared regularly on BBC Radio 4 since the late 1980s.
 Described as "a natural broadcaster" by The Observer, he has a Gold Sony Award for feature-making (Radio Academy Awards).
 He was named by The Independent as a 'Media Star 2006' – one of the media people who would "have the most impact" over the year.

 Early life

-Peacock was born in Westerhope, a village in Northumberland to the west of Newcastle upon Tyne.
-As a child, he spent time with family in Denmark and travelled widely with his parents.
-His father Thomas was an engineer who worked in Nigeria, South America and Australia.
-Peacock attended Walbottle Campus.
+Ian Peacock was born in Westerhope, a village in Northumberland to the west of Newcastle upon Tyne.

 His radio career began unexpectedly in 1976 when he was aged 14.
 During work experience at BBC Newcastle, presenter Frank Wappat lost his voice and asked him to present part of his afternoon show.

-Peacock graduated in 1984 with a first class degree in English Literature, followed by a PGCE.
-While at Robinson College, Cambridge, he presented a student programme and outside broadcasts for BBC Radio Cambridgeshire.
+He graduated in 1984 with a first class degree in English Literature, followed by a PGCE.
+While at Cambridge University, he presented a student programme and outside broadcasts for BBC Radio Cambridgeshire.

-After graduating, he lived in Valais in Switzerland and Innsbruck in Austria, working as a tourist rep. He is fluent in German and spent a term at Salzburg University studying literary German.
+After graduating, he lived in Valais in Switzerland and Innsbruck in Austria, working as a tourist rep. He also spent a term at Salzburg University studying literary German.

-Career
+Broadcasting career

 At BBC Radio Cambridgeshire, Peacock produced and presented a weekly arts programme and made features for news programmes.